BorderTech/java-common/README.md

 # Why use java-common?

-- Easy to release project to Maven Central
+- Easy to release your project to Maven Central
-- Enforce quality assurance and security checks on project code
+- Enforce quality assurance and security checks on your project code

 # Getting started